konclude/Konclude/Readme.md

 - SPARQL:

-	A trivial SPARQL HTTP server is integrated that supports processing of some basic SPARQL Update commands and answering of some ABox related queries (only simple BGP, where variables are used for individuals).
+    A trivial SPARQL HTTP server is integrated that supports processing of some basic SPARQL Update commands and answering of some ABox related queries (only simple Basic Graph Patterns, where variables are used for individuals).
 Note that the SPARQL requests/queries must be encoded as HTTP POST requests.

-	Examples (on Windows you have to omit ./):
+Alternatively the SPARQL requests can also directly be loaded from files with the `sparqlfile` command.
+Note that the last loaded ontology is interpreted as the default graph, i.e., it is automatically used if no graph/knowledge base is specified in the query.

+    Examples (omit ./ on Windows):

     ```
     ./Konclude sparqlserver -p 8080 -c Configs/querying-config.xml
-    ./Konclude spraqlfile -i Tests/sparql-load-and-query-test.sparql -o Tests/query-answers.xml -c Configs/querying-config.xml
+    ./Konclude sparqlfile -s Tests/sparql-load-and-query-test.sparql -o Tests/query-answers.xml -c Configs/querying-config.xml
+    ./Konclude sparqlfile -s Tests/sparql-existential-variables-query-test.sparql -i Tests/roberts-family-full-D.owl.xml
     ```

     Currently, the following SPARQL commands/queries are (partially) supported:
     - LOAD, SELECT, ASK

-	Note that the querying-config must be used for supporting complex queries in order to ensure that Konclude preprocesses the ontology appropriately.
+	DISTINCT, OFFSET, LIMIT are also supported, but filtering, sorting, and data value variables only to a very limited extent.

+    Note that the settings of the `Configs/querying-config.xml` file are automatically enabled if the `sparqlserver` or `sparqlfile` commands are used in order to deactivate some optimizations that are not yet compatible with the integrated query answering engine.
+However, the `Configs/querying-config.xml` file also contains some commented out settings that may be interesting for configuring some query answering aspects in more detail (e.g., concurrency, interpretation of anonymous variables, etc.).

+	Also note that, at the moment, all results are internally cached/stored and there is currently no memory releasing strategy implemented, i.e., Konclude will eventually run out of memory if it is used to continuously answer (new) queries.

 - CONFIGURATION: